Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Nuisances and Threats

 For centuries, this relationship was like a well-matched boxing bout.
-Two opponents—the tiger on one side, and us on the other for example—stalked and hunted one another that if not fair, wasn’t one-sided.
-Since the industrial revolution, this conflict has grown more and more to resemble a fight between a school yard bully and his skinny victim.
+Two opponents—the tiger on one side and us on the other, for example—stalked and hunted one another that, if not fair, wasn’t one-sided.
+Since the industrial revolution, this conflict has grown more and more to resemble a fight between a schoolyard bully and his skinny victim.
 Our tools of hunting and war have driven many top predators to extinction, and the survivors into a few remaining pockets of deep wilderness.

-This blog post is an excerpt from chapter 6.2 of Audit of the Universe
+This blog post is an excerpt from chapter 6.2 of Audit of the Universe.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
-No obligations, total privacy, unsubscribe if you want.
-Your gift is a free pdf of Inventory of the Universe and a free pdf of Answering the Big Questions in Life
+No obligations, total privacy, unsubscribe anytime, if you want.

-Unlock Bible meaning via Biblical Hebrew… with no fuss.
-The free video course that puts you in the driver’s seat to navigate the Bible as never before.
+Online Study Courses to Unlock Bible meaning via Biblical Hebrew… with no fuss.
+Free video courses that put you in the driver’s seat to navigate the Bible as never before.
 Join now